-The Company considers all short-term, highly-liquid investments that are both readily convertible to cash and have a maturity of three months or less at the time of purchase to be cash equivalents, except that any such investments purchased with funds held in escrow or similar accounts are classified as restricted cash.
+The Company considers cash equivalents to be all short-term, highly-liquid investments that are both readily convertible to cash and have a maturity of three months or less at the time of purchase, except that any such investments purchased with funds held in escrow or similar accounts are classified as restricted cash.
 Items classified as cash equivalents include money-market deposit accounts.
-All of the Company's cash and cash equivalents at March 31, 2010 were held in the custody of one financial institution, and the Company's balance at times may exceed federally insurable limits.
+All of the Company's cash and cash equivalents at June 30, 2010 were held in the custody of one financial institution, and the Company's balance at times may exceed federally insurable limits.